 - Own their own business, and are focussed on their vision and growing their company?

-- Are professionals, working flat out to look after their clients, but insufficient time to organise their own finances?
+- Are professionals, working flat out to look after their clients, but have insufficient time to organise their own finances?

 - Have just inherited money but feel a strong sense of responsibility towards the capital?